‘This Is Terribly Unusual’: Chester Heights Community At Loss For Words After Neighborhood Fight Takes Violent Turn

 CHESTER HEIGHTS, Pa.
 (CBS) – A neighborhood fight took a violent turn in Chester Heights on Sunday morning.
-Now a man is in custody after allegedly shooting his neighbor around 3 a.m.
+Now a man is in critical condition after allegedly being shot by his neighbor around 3 a.m.

 Memorial Day weekend took a frightening turn as shots rang out on the 100 block of Bishops Drive in Chester Heights.
-Investigators say a 49-year-old man shot another man, his neighbor, just after 3 a.m.
+Investigators say 49-year-old John Ballas shot another man, his neighbor, just after 3 a.m.

-Police say the 44-year-old victim suffered a gunshot wound and rushed to a hospital in critical condition.
+Police say the 44-year-old victim, identified as Joseph Iavarone suffered a gunshot wound and rushed to a hospital in critical condition.

+Ballas was arraigned on Monday on charges of attempted murder and aggravated assault.

 Residents were at a loss for words.